arpepper139/GQL-Sandbox/README.md

 # GQL-Sandbox
-Experimenting with lightweight GQL Sinatra server.
+Experimenting with lightweight Sinatra server.
+To be used for GQL experimentation in the future.